zulip/zulip/docs/bots-guide.md

       out the form and click on *Create bot*.
     * A new bot user should appear in the *Your bots* panel.

-2. Download the bot's `.zuliprc` configuration file to your computer.
+2. Download the bot's `zuliprc` configuration file to your computer.

-    * In the *Your bots* panel, click on the green icon to download its configuration file *.zuliprc* (the structure of this file is explained [here](#configuration-file).
+    * In the *Your bots* panel, click on the green icon to download its configuration file *zuliprc* (the structure of this file is explained [here](#configuration-file).
     * Copy the file to a destination of your choice, e.g. to `~/.zuliprc` or `~/zuliprc-test`.
+Note that the destination should be accessible from your Zulip dev environment (e.g. Vagrant or Digital Ocean).

 3. Subscribe the bot to the streams that the bot needs to interact with.

     * To subscribe your bot to streams, navigate to *Manage Streams*.
 Select a stream and add your bot by its email address (the address you assigned in step 3).
-    * Now, the bot do its job on the streams you subscribed it to.
+    * Now, the bot can do its job on the streams you subscribed it to.
     * (In future versions of the API, this step may not be required).

 4. Run the bot.